jeremylaratro/Quantsploit/REDDIT_SENTIMENT_README.md

 ### Data Flow
 1. User triggers analysis (CLI or web)
-2. RedditSentiment module fetches data from Reddit API
+2. RedditSentiment module fetches data from Reddit API (or scrape mode if API access is unavailable)
 3. VADER analyzes sentiment of each mention
 4. Results aggregated and cached
 5. Trading strategy generates signals based on sentiment